siddharthramanan/Sparse-PCA-MLSE/README.md

   ![SparsePCA_VarExplain_85Percent](https://user-images.githubusercontent.com/88196987/232824072-6da04e30-df68-4268-8038-a1f841a20054.jpeg)

-Show the plot for sparse PCA loadings for all 5 indices
+I repeat the sparse PCA for all 5 indices and display the loadings in this plot below (plot code not displayed here).

 ![LoadingDistribution](https://user-images.githubusercontent.com/88196987/232826234-2f39d4e3-41bd-4b80-81d0-4bb0a4476fe4.jpeg)

-Next, I conduct regressions between sparse PCA loadings (connectome) and regular PCA loadings (behaviour) to find associations between these two datasets (code not shown) and plot these results in a tile plot (plot below shows only one PCA factor).
+Next, I choose the highest loading sparse PCs and use regressions to examine associations between these high loading sparse PCs and the regular PCA done on behavioural data (code not shown here).
+I plot these results in a tile plot (plot below shows only one PCA factor).
 ![Comp3](https://user-images.githubusercontent.com/88196987/232825772-94c5f075-c0b3-448e-a394-b05c01a221d2.jpeg)

-Project the same plot from above but into the brain (see right panel for white matter)
+I then select the associations that cross the significance threshold for multiple comparisons and plot those associations within the brain (see right panel for emergent associations)

 ![Comp2](https://user-images.githubusercontent.com/88196987/232826504-655f6a44-11eb-4ac2-bfd9-caec095617a3.JPG)